Kernix13/beginner-git-commands/README.md

 > Automatically generating CHANGELOGs.

-Will using `fix:`, `feat:`, `docs:`, etc. create CHANGELOGs where fix, feat, or docs without the colon do not do?
+Will using `fix:`, `feat:`, `docs:`, etc. create CHANGELOGs where fix, feat, or docs without the colon do not?

 ### Pull requests page notes